Bacterial nanowires

-Bacterial nanowires (also known as microbial nanowires) are electrically conductive appendages produced by a number of bacteria most notably from (but not exclusive to) the Geobacter and Shewanella genera.
-Conductive nanowires have also been confirmed in the oxygenic cyanobacterium Synechocystis PCC6803 and a thermophilic, methanogenic coculture consisting of Pelotomaculum thermopropionicum and Methanothermobacter thermoautotrophicus.
+Bacterial nanowires (also known as microbial nanowires) are electrically conductive appendages produced by a number of bacteria most notably from the Geobacter and Shewanella genera.
+Conductive nanowires have also been reported in the oxygenic cyanobacterium Synechocystis PCC6803 and a thermophilic, methanogenic coculture consisting of Pelotomaculum thermopropionicum and Methanothermobacter thermoautotrophicus, but the identity of these proteins remains unknown.
 From physiological and functional perspectives, bacterial nanowires are diverse.
 The precise role microbial nanowires play in their biological systems has not been fully realized, but several proposed functions exist.
 Outside of a naturally occurring environment, bacterial nanowires have shown potential to be useful in several fields, notably the bioenergy and bioremediation industries.

 Physiology

 Geobacter nanowires were originally thought to be modified pili, which are used to establish connections to terminal electron acceptors during some types of anaerobic respiration.
-Further research has shown that Geobacter nanowires are composed of stacked cytochromes, namely OmcS and OmcZ.
+Further research has shown that Geobacter nanowires are composed of stacked cytochromes, namely OmcS, OmcE or OmcZ.
 Despite being physiologically distinct from pili, bacterial nanowires are often described as pili anyway due to the initial misconception upon their discovery.
 These stacked cytochrome nanowires form a seamless array of hemes which stabilize the nanowire via pi-stacking and provide a path for electron transport.
-Species of the genus Geobacter use nanowires to transfer electrons to extracellular electron acceptors (such as Fe(III) oxides).
-This function was discovered through the examination of mutants, whose nanowires could attach to the iron, but would not reduce it.
+Species of the genus Geobacter use nanowires to transfer electrons to extracellular electron acceptors (such as Fe(III) oxides and electrodes).
+This function was discovered through the examination of mutants, where deletions causing loss of the nanowires led to defects in growth with Fe(III) oxide minerals or electrodes.

-Shewanella nanowires are also not technically pili, but extensions of the outer membrane that contain the decaheme outer membrane cytochromes MtrC and OmcA.
-The reported presence of outer membrane cytochromes, and lack of conductivity in nanowires from the MtrC and OmcA-deficient mutant directly support the proposed multistep hopping mechanism for electron transport through Shewanella nanowires.
+Shewanella nanowires are also not pili, but are instead extensions of the outer membrane that contain a complex consisting of a large pore that links the outer membrane decaheme outer membrane cytochromes MtrC to periplasmic MtrA.
+The density of outer membrane cytochromes, and lack of conductivity in nanowires from the MtrC-deficient mutant directly support a proposed multistep hopping mechanism for electron transport along Shewanella nanowires.